 - Third Division teams and any lower Division teams shall be multiplied by 1

-- Super League 1 First Grade teams shall be multiplied by 3
+- Premier League First Grade teams shall be multiplied by 3

-- Super League 1 Reserve Grade teams shall be multiplied by 2
+- Premier League Reserve Grade teams shall be multiplied by 2

 The total number of points after the above calculations shall then be divided by the total number of teams for that particular Club.
 The Club with the highest average will be declared Club Champions.